-- Teaching about relationships, sex and health - Annex B KCSiE including Harmful online challenges and online hoaxes
+- Teaching about relationships, sex and health - Annex B KCSiE inc. Harmful online challenges and online hoaxes

 The Governing Body will ensure compliance with the completion of the Section 175/157 Safeguarding audit return, via the Phew electronic system, to the Local Authority and that any areas of concern in safeguarding are identified and a safeguarding action plan is developed.
+This is in line with the Safeguarding Partnership Arrangements-SSCB

-They also ensure that the school contributes to inter-agency practice in line with Working Together to Safeguard Children 2018
+They also ensure that the school contributes to inter-agency practice in line with Working Together to Safeguard Children 2023.

 The Governing Body ensure that those involved with the recruitment and employment of staff to work with children have received safer recruitment training and are compliant with safer recruitment procedures.
 This includes the requirement for appropriate checks to be carried out in line with national guidance.

 When candidates have been shortlisted, they will be made aware that online searches will be carried out.